ScottWe/solidity-1/tutorials/6_comp_invars.md

 #### The Adequacy Test

 We can check this model by running `cmake --build . --target verify`.
-This shows that the property dose not hold.
+This shows that the property does not hold.
 To get some more insight, let's enable logging and generate a witness:

   * `cmake .. -DSEA_EXELOG=true`